-a.
+- a.
 No employee shall be permitted to take a vacation in excess of actual time earned and vacation shall not be accrued in excess of four hundred (400) hours.
-Vacations shall be taken only with permission of the Chief of Police; however, the Chief of Police shall schedule all vacations with due consideration for the wish of the employee and particular regard for the need of the department.
+Vacations shall be taken only with permission of the Chief of Police; however, the Chief of Police shall schedule all vacations with due consideration for the wish of the employee and particular regard for the need of the department. - b.

-- b.
 Vacation accumulated in excess of the four hundred (400) hour cap shall be paid at the base hourly rate of pay on the first pay day following such accumulation. - 5.
-Vacation Pay at Separation For Employees Exempt From the Retirement Medical Trust - These employees shall be paid for unused vacation upon separation of employment at which time they shall be paid compensation at their current regular rate of pay for all unused, earned vacation to which they are entitled through their last day of employment. - 6.
-Vacation Conversion to Cash Through the end of 2019, an employee may elect to take up to eighty (80) hours of pay at their current regular rate of pay per calendar year for accrued vacation in lieu of time off.
-It is the intent of the parties that employees will take vacation during the current year.
+Vacation Pay at Separation For Employees Exempt From the Retirement Medical Trust These employees shall be paid for unused vacation upon separation of employment at which time they shall be paid compensation at their current regular rate of pay for all unused, earned vacation to which they are entitled through their last day of employment. - 6.
+Vacation Conversion to Cash An employee may elect to take up to eighty (80) hours of pay at their current regular rate of pay per calendar year for accrued vacation in lieu of time off.
+It is the intent of the parties that employees will take vacation during the current year. - On or before the beginning of the pay period which includes December 15 of each calendar year, an employee may make an irrevocable election to cash out up to eighty (80) hours of accrued vacation which will be earned in the following calendar year at the employee's regular rate of pay.
+By Thanksgiving in the following year, the employee will receive cash for the amount of vacation the employee irrevocably elected to cash out in the prior year.
+However, if the employee's vacation leave balance is less than the amount the employee elected to cash out (in the prior calendar year) the employee will receive cash for the amount of leave the employee has accrued at the time of the cash out.